 - Buy a cored pineapple for convenience and easy clean-up.

-- Batch cook meat on weekends, freeze and defrost to use as required for quicker meal prep.
+- Batch cook meat on weekends, and then freeze and defrost to use as required for quicker meal prep.

 Now that our grocery list has you stocked up, it’s time to see how the ingredients work together in our 10 recipes.